second-state/WasmEdge-WASINN-examples/wasmedge-ggml-llama-interactive/README.md

 2. From the input tensor

 When setting input to the context, specify the index with 1 for the metadata.
+This setting will overwrite the metadata set in the graph builder.
+If you modify the `n-gpu-layers` parameter, the model will be reloaded.

 ```rust
 context